What to sow and grow in April

 In the greenhouse/indoors

 - Start to sow tomato seeds indoors, ready to plant out after all risk of frost has passed.
 If you're struggling for growing space, buy ready-grown tomato plants.
-Take a look at our tomato hub page for inspiration.
+Take a look at our hub page for more articles and guides all about growing tomatoes.

 - Prick out seedlings into pots or modules for growing on as soon as they have their first true leaves.